jsarmiento1802/IaCTesting/README.md

 ### Overview

 Pleaceholder for detecting testing anti-patterns in IaC

+Test for Workshop 9

 ### Contributors